What is Social Media Listening — and Why It Matters

 Here are some of the most common actions that you can take based on the social listening report:

 - If the social listening report points to a lacuna in a specific feature of the product, which didn’t work the way it was touted to be, you can readily work on improvising the product.

 - If an employee in your organisation has been flagged out for being rude, you can counsel that employee and take corrective action before it’s too late.

 - If online buzz suggests that customers do not see value for money in your products, you can adjust the pricing or introduce promotions.

 Beyond addressing product or service flaws, you should also interact with the customer who provided the negative feedback and offer to make restitution.
 Doing so can make all the difference in service recovery, and you may even turn an angry customer into an ardent brand advocate!

 Here are some examples of brands which have taken action.

 1 .
 Tylenol

-Tylenol, the painkiller manufacturer, wished to find out what were the common triggers of migraine headaches that their customers (and potential customers) have.
+Tylenol, the painkiller manufacturer, wished to find out what the common triggers of migraine headaches were for their customers (and potential customers).